The Plight Of The Children Of Working Parents

 HOW YOUR ABSENCE AFFECT YOUR CHILDREN

 It is not as if the parents do not love or care enough for the children, but they are too tired from the day’s work outside the home that they have little or nothing at all left for the children at home.
 Except for some of the mundane questions like “have you done your homework, what happened today in the school, did you finish your lunch?
 Etc. of course these are questions from a parent who genuinely love and care for the child.
-But the problem is that the parents might not always be mentally, psychologically, and emotionally disposed to hear all the details and answers of all the questions posed on the child.
+But the problem is that the parents might not always be mentally, psychologically, and emotionally disposed to hear all the details and answers of all the questions posed to the child.

 You, as a parent love, care, appreciate and adore your child but your absence in his or her life creates this vacuum that tells them that they can’t trust you.